HIRO-MicroDataCenters-BV/rhio/README.md

 #### Messages

-rhio does not create or publish any messages by itself and serves merely as an "router" coordinating streams inside and outside the cluster.
+rhio does not create or publish any messages by itself and serves merely as a "router" coordinating streams inside and outside the cluster.
 To publish messages into the stream the regular NATS Core or JetStream API is used.
 Other processes inside the cluster can independently publish messages to the NATS Server which will then be automatically picked up, processed and forwarded to other nodes by rhio.

 Messages need to be encoded based on the p2panda [Operation](https://p2panda.org/specifications/namakemono/#operations) specification and contain the custom rhio headers.